loevlie/Second_Brain/content/index.md

 ## Latest Updates

 - **[GiftyAI](https://gifty.com.co/)**: My first venture as a **technical founder**, this company uses generative AI and computer vision to improve the way we give gifts.
 The start of this is personalized cards with user prompted generated images.
 The next goal is to use the newest advancements in image similarity to help people ensure they are getting choose the right gifts for eachother.
-- **[TeUAS](https://www.duality.ai/blog/kef-robotics-tethered-drones#:~:text=The%20KEF%20team%20took%20on,demonstrations%20in%20diverse%20operational%20environments.)**: Discover my recent work on improving tethered drone hazard avoidance using deep learning.
+- **[TeUAS](https://www.duality.ai/blog/kef-robotics-tethered-drones#:~:text=The%20KEF%20team%20took%20on,demonstrations%20in%20diverse%20operational%20environments.)**: Discover my first project at KEF Robotics on improving tethered drone hazard avoidance using deep learning.
 I was the lead machine learning engineer on this project.
-One of the most difficult
+One of the most difficult problems was power line avoidance.
+I was able to select, train, and implement a transformer based segmentation model that allowed our team to accurately avoid power lines.
 - **[Intro to Deep Learning and ML](https://medium.com/towards-data-science/logistic-regression-with-pytorch-3c8bbea594be)**: Check out one of my favorite tutorials I've made on deep learning - perfect for beginners!
 - **[Pittsburgh Tech/Robotics Community Talk](https://xchangepgh2023.sched.com/event/1LdC7/an-interactive-exploration-of-computer-vision-for-unmanned-aerial-vehicles-uavs)**: I recently spoke at XChangeInnovation about SOTA deep learning applications for aerial autonomy.